16 February 2010

 My search also brought me to The Benefits of Meditation, which is also tagged under health, mind, concentration, and stress.
 It explains various benefits, such reduced stress (obvious and repetitive, I know, but it's important!) and other less obvious effects, some of which go along with reduced stress levels.
 Meditators have a lower risk of heart disease, for instance.
 I liked this article because it doesn't overwhelm you with details.
 It says enough to get the point across while providing links for deeper reading on certain topics.
 For example, it simply states:

-associated with certain illnesses.
+pain associated with certain illnesses.

 Mind over matter, which is tagged under meditation, health, mind, book, and life, is about neuroscientist Shanida Nataraja's book, The Blissful Brain.
 She has some new and interesting ideas about meditation (although they are related to stress reduction).
 Her most intriguing comment was that meditation works because it integrates both sides of the brain: